atomicptr/doryani/README.md

 ## Features

-- Downloads a set of good default filters (Currently only NeverSinks Litefilter)
+- Downloads a set of good default filters
 - Updates all filters managed by doryani
 - Allows downloading and updating custom filters (soon)
 - Support for Windows and Linux